alegrigoriev/AlegrDiff/ReadMe.txt

 Estimated time left is not shown while calculating a fingerpring of a big file  (???)

 Done:
+Show EOL selection.
-Line numbers and file offsets erase the separator line Binary word selection need to select a word as soon the cursor is after it Sort order change needs to keep column sizes
+Need to fill the whole line with diff line color, unless it's a single file view and it has Text and bytes selection change leaves white and black lines Line numbers and file offsets erase the separator line Binary word selection need to select a word as soon the cursor is after it Sort order change needs to keep column sizes